-ORDVideoExceptions.VIDEO_PLUGIN_EXCEPTION Cause: This exception is raised when the video plug-in raises an exception.
+Cause: This exception is raised when the video plug-in raises an exception.
 Action: See the Oracle Multimedia documentation for more information.

-H init() Methods for Oracle Multimedia Object Types
+init() Methods for Oracle Multimedia Object Types

-The initialization of Oracle Multimedia object types ORDAudio, ORDDoc, ORDImage and ORDVideo is accomplished through init() methods.
+The initialization of Oracle Multimedia object types ORDAudio, ORDDoc, ORDImage, and ORDVideo is accomplished through object constructors.
+The init() methods can also be used to initialize the Oracle Multimedia object types.
 References to ORDxxx objects represent these four Oracle Multimedia object types.